ha0td4/ha0td4.github.io/src/content/posts/Project/andmalmultimodal.md

 # Feature Fusion

-The outputs from the three branches (each 128-dimensional on last hidden layer, or 1/5 dimesional on logit layer) are fused to create a comprehensive representation of the APK file.
+The outputs from the three branches (each 128-dimensional on last hidden layer, or 1-dimesional on logit layer) are fused to create a comprehensive representation of the APK file.
 The fusion process combines features from all modalities to improve prediction performance.
-There are many fusion strategy, but mainly I've done it on early-fusion and late-fusion:
+There are many fusion strategy, but mainly I've done it on intermediately fusion:

-## Early-fusion

 - Concatenation of the three feature vectors (DNN, CNN, and BERT outputs).
 - Attention mechanisms to emphasize critical features.
 - Gated-fusion mechianism to utilize various information seamlessly for auto-adjusting prediction on each models.

-## Late-fusion

-- Predictions from the individual branches are combined using methods such as weighted averaging, ensemble learning, or majority voting.

 # Experimental Results